 This 23-minutes performance was designed site-specific to the newly renovated, stunning structure of the atrium in the museum, featuring sublime sound composed by a Tokyo-based sound artist Corey Fuller (ILLUHA/ 12K), beautiful tree branch arrangement for Sumi ink vase by Sayaka Wada and Hogan Yung of Studio Sen, transforming sheer writing surfaces interacted with young contemporary dancers: Yang Yang, Yawen Zou, Ziyu Zhou and Chelsea Ortiz.
 Assistants “Awakening Moon”: Aprille Tang, Yukina Yamamoto, Zon Chu, Andrej Hronco, Sunjin Kim, Jorge Bachmann, Brandon Chin.
 Hair & make by Aki Masuoka.
 Wooden Kanzashi hairpin by Yui Yamaguchi.

-Photography by Vivian Sachs Photography.
+Photography by Vivian Sachs.
 Poem by Aoi Yamaguchi.